Intensivee/library-manager/README.md

 # library-manager
 The project is REST-API built using Spring Boot and Angular.
 Application allows to search for books/authors and order copies.
-There is also admin panel that can be accessed only to authorized users.
+There is also an admin panel that can be accessed only by authorized users.
 > Project is not finished yet

 ## technologies